-8.5.122 Query and Set OEM AEN command (0x54)
+8.4.124 Query and Set OEM AEN command (0x54)

-The channel command Query and Set OEM AEN is used by the Management controller when sets of different OEM AENs, identified by the OEM's IANA value, are simultaneously supported by a NC.
-It allows the MC to query the channel for the active OEM AEN set as well as the other OEM AEN sets that are supported.
-The MC can then configure a particular IANA as the active one for subsequent issues of the Enable AEN command.
+The command Query and Set OEM AEN is used by the Management controller when sets of different OEM AENs, identified by the OEM's IANA value, are simultaneously supported by a NC.
+It allows the MC to query the channel or package for the active OEM AEN set as well as the other OEM AEN sets that are supported.
+The MC can then configure a particular IANA as the active one for subsequent issues of the AEN Enable command.

-3871 Implementation of this command is optional for those NCs that support only one set of OEM AENs
+3947 Implementation of this command is optional for those NCs that support only one set of OEM AENs